Russia threatens to end grain deal with Ukraine - ExBulletin

 Erdogan said Putin may visit Turkey to inaugurate Turkey’s first nuclear power plant, built by a subsidiary of Russian nuclear energy company, Rosatom.

-Turkish media said Putin was unlikely to come and could instead be connected via video link for the April 27 ceremony in the southern province of Mersin.
+Turkish media said Putin was unlikely to come and could be video-linked for the April 27 ceremony in the southern province of Mersin.

 |